tsljgj/ML-note/docs/math/numbers.md

     (P7) $a \cdot a^{-1} = a^{-1} \cdot a = 1$, for $a \not=0$<br>
     (P8) $a \cdot b = b \cdot a$<br>
     (P9) $a \cdot (b + c) = a \cdot b + a \cdot c$<br><br>
-    For the following properties, $P$ is the collection of all positive numbers (P10) $\forall a$, one and only one of the following holds:
+    For the following properties, $P$ is the collection of all positive numbers<br>
+    (P10) $\forall a$, one and only one of the following holds:

     $$